Backyard composting doesn't have to be difficult.

 Turn the material occasionally with a pitchfork or garden spade to help speed decomposition.

-If you live in an urban area, it's best to use a compost bin.
-When I had a small city garden, I worked out a two-bin method for my backyard composting.
+If you live in an urban area, it’s best to use a good quality compost bin.

+Having only one bin made it difficult to get finished material out of the bottom while continuing to add to the top.
 With two bins, we could fill one over the summer and then turn that partially composted material into the second bin along with shredded leaves in the fall.

 Over the winter, we would refill the empty bin.
 By spring, we had finished compost for the garden from the previous season's organic matter, which we used when planting or for mulching around plants.